-When I got his most recent book The Ocean at the End of the Lane I dreaded reading it for a couple of weeks.
-Firstly, because I wanted to be able to read it in reasonably long installments and secondly because I have been disappointed so often in the last few years: There were several books or music albums by artists that I liked and was so much looking forward to.
-Books and albums that I so much wanted to like, and which had then left me with, not always with real disappointment, but often a deep feeling of “meh“.
+When I got hold of Gaiman’s most recent book The Ocean at the End of the Lane I dreaded reading it for a couple of weeks.
+Firstly, because I wanted to be able to read it in reasonably long installments, and secondly because I had been disappointed so often in the last few years: There were several books or music albums by artists that I liked and was so much looking forward to.
+Books and albums that I so much wanted to like, and which had then left me with, if not always with real disappointment, a profound feeling of “meh“.

-In fact, he often says things in his non-fiction that touch me, and make me stop and think, and in a weird way re-assure me that the things that I loved, and cherished, and made up a big part of who I was and who I became since I was the boring smart kid who studied English harder than anyone else in class because I wanted to be able to read AD&D rulebooks, are still okay to love and cherish even if in different more mature ways.
+In fact, he often says things in his non-fiction that touch me, and make me stop and think, and in a weird way re-assure me that the things that I loved, and cherished, and made up a big part of who I was and who I became since I was the boring smart kid who studied English harder than anyone else in class because I wanted to be able to read AD&D rulebooks, are still okay to love and cherish even if in different, more mature ways.

 Well, first of all, it’s what the cool kids used to do in the blogosphere, ages ago, back in 2005 or so.
 (I never was the cool kid and never caught up it seems.)